Table of Contents

 4. Inline Quality Control at Volume

-- First-piece approval per line
+- First-piece approval

-- Random checks every production block
+- Random checks during production

 5. Packing, Logistics & Reorders